 If justification is "not of ourselves" and "not as a result of works" (Ephesians 2:8-9), then that means faith alone is the instrumental cause of justification before God.
 It is not obtained by both grace and works because it cannot be done that way.
 There are no good deeds that can save us from eternal condemnation, including those done in a state of grace.
 The Roman Catholic Church views grace as being necessary for salvation, but not sufficient.

 Elsewhere, the Apostle Paul says, "He saved us, not on the basis of deeds which we did in righteousness..."
 (Titus 3:5).
 He is talking about anything righteous that we do.
 He continues on that thought with a stark contrast, "but according to his mercy he saved us."
-God did not save us because of any merit on our part; just the opposite is true.
-Thus, Paul condemns the sacramental system of justification taught by Rome.
+God did not save us because of any merit on our part.
+Therefore, Paul condemns the sacramental system of justification taught by Rome.
 Some people ironically use this verse to teach that baptism is necessary for salvation, but that would be a self-contradictory interpretation.

 Monday, October 19, 2020